kubernetes/minikube/README.md

 * [**#minikube on Kubernetes Slack**](https://kubernetes.slack.com)
 * [**kubernetes-dev mailing list** ](https://groups.google.com/forum/#!forum/kubernetes-dev)
-(If you are posting to the list please prefix your subject with "minikube: ")
+(If you are posting to the list, please prefix your subject with "minikube: ")